Song

 How much did Why'd You Only Call Me When You're High? make in total?

-Why'd You Only Call Me When You're High? does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+Why'd You Only Call Me When You're High? does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does Why'd You Only Call Me When You're High? make per stream?